Collapse a vector into a string scalarSource:

 Last separator, if there is no truncation.
 E.g. use

-", and "for the Oxford comma.
+", and "for the serial comma.
+A character string.

 Maximum number of elements to show.
 For